shabul/web-development-projects/README.md

-# Web Development Projects Collection
+# Web Development Projects Collection (2015-2019)

+> **Note**: These are undergraduate projects developed between 2015-2019 during my computer science studies.
+They represent my learning journey and foundational skills in web development.
+My current technical expertise and professional capabilities have evolved significantly beyond what's demonstrated in these early projects.

-A comprehensive collection of web development projects showcasing various technologies and applications.
-This repository contains 5 complete web applications built with different tech stacks and serving different purposes.
+A collection of 5 web development projects from my undergraduate years, showcasing various technologies and applications that I learned and implemented as a student.

 ## 🚀 Projects Overview